 With SerialUI, you can create a hierarchy of menus and sub-menus of arbitrary depth (limited only by ROM/RAM space).

 Each menu contains a list of menu items.
-There are two types of SerialUI menu items:
+There are three types of SerialUI menu items:

 - Sub menus: lead you to another level of menu items